sajeeth1009/video_analyzer/README.md

 docker run --net=host codenvy/che-ip
 ```

+Ensure that the docker service is running before running the above command.
+On windows systems you can use the docker quickstart terminal to determine the IP of the docker daemon.

 You can open the environment file to update the field `BACKEND_HOST` to the correct IP.
 Additionally also set up the port of the
 backend tier for the video annotation tool by specifying it in the field `BACKEND_PORT`.
 By default this remains at 3000.
 ```bash